Sayrikey1/Event-Booking-App/README.md

 - 📅 Event creation and management
 - 🎫 Ticket booking and payment processing
 - 🔔 Real-time notifications and updates
-- 🔒 Secure data handling and encryption
+- 🔒 Secure data handling and encryption (Note: Encryption is turned off to make API calls easier)
+- 📱 QR code generation for ordered tickets
+- 🔄 Users on the waiting list get assigned tickets when someone cancels

 ## Architecture 🏗️